melezhik/minoca-pkg-test/README.md

 # Configuring smoke tests

-Every package in `package list` could be optionally accompanied a smoke test command with output verified:
+Package in `package list` might have a smoke test command with output verified:

     <smoke_test>